Islandora/scyllaridae/examples/cache-warmer/README.md

 - A faster site means compute resources can be better utilized by other processes
 - With our cache invalidation strategy, only the cache warmer service should ever run into a slow page load during.
 So a better experience for site visitors
 - Having the cache logic implemented in Drupal simplifies our tech stack and codebase
-- Since we're caching per user, we effectively have a single private and public cache store
+- Since we're caching responses on a per-user basis, we effectively have a single private and public cache store implementation

 Negative: